 Consider white and black witchcraft as two sides of the coin: light and darkness.
 Traditionally, black witchcraft or black magic refers to the use of power for evil or malicious purposes.
 White witches focus on the benevolent greater good.
 In "White Witches and Black Magic: Ethics and Consumerism in Contemporary Witchcraft," author Douglas Ezzy notes that modern white witches often dabble in the black magic that is consumer Capitalism without using those powers for the consumer good.

 Some of the best tools to get started are magical crystals, and for those, you need not look any further than Enchanted Crystal, which offers hand-selected and carefully curated crystals and stones sourced from all over the world.
-Once you're ready to dive deeper, sign on for Box of Shadows, the mega-popular, Wicca-inspired subscription for "eclectic souls."

-3. Participate meaningfully and charitably.
+3. Participate Meaningfully and Charitably

 There are other options to satisfy your white witchcraft desires for good, too: the Anchor of Hope box offers beautiful jewelry made by refugees and survivors of trafficking, while the Earthlove box supports a variety of environmental conservation causes!
 The white witch is almost surely a conservationist, so the Life's a Wave beach subscription box might also prove a great fit — proceeds support ocean conservation, specifically.